Notes About Life And Art:

 Of course I didn’t become a completely different person.
 I’m still interested in the same themes, have my personal aesthetic preferences, etc. I just got clearer and most important: I got back to enjoy the actual act of creating.

 Today my art focuses on symbols and Asian philosophies, such as Zen Buddhism, Taoism and Feng Shui.
-Stylistically influenced by Asia art, minimalism, abstract expressionism and graphic design – equally related to figurative and non-representational art.
+Stylistically influenced by Asian art, minimalism, abstract expressionism and graphic design – equally related to figurative and non-representational art.

 I love mixing non-figurative and figurative styles, different scales and proportions – so you never know weather you’re looking through a microscope, a telescope or just a kaleidoscope.
 I’m not sure if there really is a difference any way.